How to Buy a Domain Name: A Simple Guide to Get You Started

 How Can I Get a Free .com Domain?

 You only need to register for any of the web hosting plans that offer a free domain name.
-However, make sure the value is enough for you to buy the .com TLD.
+Hostinger’s free domain offer includes a lot of TLDs, .com being one of them.

 For example, if you sign up for Hostinger’s Premium or Business shared hosting plans, you will get a free domain for one year with the value equivalent of a .com TLD.